Aayush-Bachwana-25/SanskritQuiz.github.io/README.md

-# Team-ACE-Project--Sanskrit-Quiz

-index.html is home-page.
+• Implemented in HTML,CSS and JS.

-This is a small try from my side to make the use of Sanskrit easier.It will help the user to learn Sanskrit in a very fun and interacative way.
+• A web-based application that takes quiz on Sanskrit language to check the knowledge of people in Sanskrit.
+It will help the user to learn Sanskrit in a very easy and interactive way.